christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 AppEngine comes with queues :

-- pull queues, from which your code needs to dequeue tasks, by leasing them then deleting them, thanks to a [Task Queue API](https://cloud.google.com/appengine/docs/python/taskqueue/rest/).
+- pull queues, from which your code can dequeue tasks, by leasing them then deleting them, via the [Task Queue API](https://cloud.google.com/appengine/docs/python/taskqueue/rest/).
 If the lease expires, the task returns back into the queue.

 - push queues, to execute tasks (registered as "URL" on services) at a specified rate.
 The queue is "pushing" the tasks to the services.
-You'll define a strategy to deal with failure (retry, ...).
+You'll define a strategy to deal with failure.

 - cron, to execute tasks at specified times with a certain recurrence